-- (A) explain the difference between personal and civic responsibilities; - (B) evaluate whether and/or when the obligation of citizenship requires that personal desires and interests be subordinated to the public good; and - (C) evaluate whether and/or when the rights of individuals are inviolable even against claims for the public good; and - (D) analyze the consequences of political decisions and actions on society. - (D) understand the voter registration process and the criteria for voting in elections.
+- (A) explain the difference between personal and civic responsibilities; - (B) evaluate whether and/or when the obligation of citizenship requires that personal desires and interests be subordinated to the public good; and - (C) evaluate whether and/or when the rights of individuals are inviolable even against claims for the public good; and - (C) understand the responsibilities, duties, and obligations of citizenship such as being well informed about civic affairs, serving in the military, voting, serving on a jury, observing the laws, paying taxes, and serving the public good r; and - (D) analyze the consequences of political decisions and actions on society. - (D) understand the voter registration process and the criteria for voting in elections.